 For me, there are few things that smell as good as freshly picked basil.
 When you grow basil in your iHarvest® you’re growing a fresh, wonderfully fragrant topping for almost any meal.
-And because basil happens to grow prolifically in the iHarvest®, most iHarvesters will only need to grow 1 or 2 basil plants to have as much basil as they will ever need.
-That leaves 28 other spaces, to grow more fresh herbs, veggies and fruit.
+And because basil happens to grow prolifically in hydroponics, most iHarvesters will only need to grow 1 or 2 basil plants to have as much basil as they will ever need.
+That leaves 28 other spaces to grow more fresh herbs, veggies and fruit.

 Basil is quite simple to grow from seed.
 Consider using our Seedling Starter Kit, or simply using the paper towel method for great results.
 You can even sow your basil seeds directly in the iHarvest.
 Your seeds will be slower to develop seedlings, but you will still have a high rate of success.